aquaULB/book_solving_pde_mooc/_sources/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_EulerMethod.md

 We computed the accuracy of the Euler method, and introduced the concept of stability of a numerical scheme.
 The former results directly from the number of terms retained in the Taylor expansion of the variables, while the latter originates from the structure of the time advancement scheme and the eigenvalues of the rhs linear operator appearing in the discretized equations.

 In the next notebook, we introduce some more efficient time advancement schemes which have both better accuracy and larger domains of stability.
 They are know as Runge-Kutta schemes and we will use them extensively when analyzing partial differential equations later on in the course.

-## Exercises

-**Exercise 1.** Write a Python code and perform the corresponding visualization showing that for one time step, the forward Euler method is indeed of second-order accuracy.

-**Exercise 2.** For the case of the body in free fall prove graphically that both explicit and implicit Euler methods are first-order accurate for a finite time interval.

-<a name="exc3">**Exercise 3.** </a> For the problem of radioactive decay, given that $\displaystyle \alpha dt \le \frac{3}{5}$, explain why the error for the first timestep attributed to the forward Euler scheme is larger than that attributed to the backward Euler scheme.